 sudo make uninstall

-And this should remove the package for your system.
+And this should remove the package from your system.
 Later on, you’ll see how to install packages so that you don’t have to rely on the good graces of the programmer for uninstallation.
 But right now, this is the “standard” way to install tar.gz files in Linux.

 Of course, if you are one of our CentOS Hosting customers, you don’t have to Install tar.gz in CentOS, simply ask our admins, sit back and relax.
 Our admins will Install tar.gz in CentOS for you immediately.

 PS.
 If you liked this post about How to Install tar.gz in CentOS, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
 Thanks.